1. How do Levels A-H in A Reason For Science® correspond to grade levels?

 4. When should we use the Transition Worktext?

-Use the Transition Worktext in whatever year students transition from Manuscript to Cursive – ideally grade 3.
+Use the Transition Worktext in whatever year students transition from Manuscript to Cursive – ideally grade 2 or 3.

 The Transition Worktext contains 27 weeks of Manuscript review lessons.
 Most students need only a few before moving into the 9 weeks of Transition lessons.
 Following those, there are 27 weekly Cursive lessons.